ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 In the initial image, we have recorded the train loss, as well as the accuracy of both the validation and training processes.
 These metrics provide valuable insights into the performance of the model.
 They allow us to see if our model may be overfitting the data by comparing the accuracy obtained in the training with the one obtained in validation.
 Upon closer examination, it becomes evident that the model's performance is not satisfactory, but that may be because predicting ages is a very difficult task.

 As it can be seen, we have only conducted two experiments.
 This decision was primarily driven by our intention to employ a wandb sweep for more effectively selecting the hyperparameters (learning rate, batch size and number of epochs).
 We have successfully developed the sweep, as demonstrated in the second image.
 However, as we have not managed to deploy it on the cloud, executing the sweep fully locally is not feasible as it would consume a significant amount of time.
-If we had managed to deploy it we could have study better the performance of the model in each sweep, therefore choosing the hyperparameters that best fit our problem, which may have helped improved the accuracy of said model.---
+If we had managed to deploy it, we could have studied better the performance of the model in each sweep, therefore choosing the hyperparameters that best fit our problem, which may have helped improved the accuracy of said model.---

 ### Question 15